kazuyukitanimura/Monster-Milktruck-Grand-Prix/readme.md

 Race with multiple players as if you are driving in the real world.
 Use arrows to control your car and follow the yellow line to the destination faster than your oppornents.

-This is demo developed for the HackDay 20011 held in LinkedIN and based on the Wii Fit Balance Board-driven Monster Milktruck (or Segway) project.
+This is demo developed for the LinkedIn Intern HackDay 20011 (7/29-30) and based on the Wii Fit Balance Board-driven Monster Milktruck (or Segway) project.
+The demo is available at http://pictshare.me:8090

 For the original Wii project, check out the video of app in use at SVI Hackathon: http://www.youtube.com/watch?v=Jnsxsn2CZFo